Skip to content

 Testimonial Questions to Include

-As previously mentioned, your past clients may feel more comfortable answering questions rather than starting from scratch.
 Here are some questions to consider including.
-Remember, you’ll want your client testimonials to be varied in topic, so you might want to mix up the questions you include in your request based on the experience you’d had working with each client.
+Remember, you’ll want your client testimonials to be varied by topic, so you should mix up the questions you include in your request based on the experience you had working with each client.

-Start with these questions, and add to this list as you get comfortable asking for testimonials.
+Start with these questions and add to this list as you get familiar with requesting testimonials.

-• How did you feel before deciding to work with me?
+• How did you feel about the mortgage process before you started working with me?

-• How did you feel during the process of working together?
+• How did you feel during the process while working together?

 • How do you feel now that the loan has been processed?

-• What made you happiest about working with me?
+• What was the best thing about working with me?

 • Did I exceed your expectations in any way?